theWebalyst/solid-auth-client/README.md

 })
 ```

-Note that this library is intended for the browser.
+Note that this library is intended for the browser, or for including in bundled browser apps, including with frameworks like React.

-You can use Node.js as a development environment,
+You can also use Node.js as a development environment,
 but not for actually logging in and out or making requests.

+## Using a Solid App on SAFE Network
+You can take an existing Solid app which uses `solid-auth-client`, and try it out on SAFE Network by following the instructions above to make it compatible.
+Then access it using the SAFE Browser instead of your normal web browser.

+You will also need to get the SAFE Browser and use it to set up an account on SAFE Network.
+See [How do I create an account](https://safenetwork.tech/get-involved/#how-do-i-create-an-account) under [https://safenetwork.tech/get-involved/](https://safenetwork.tech/get-involved/)).

+The remainder of this README is identical with that for the upstream Solid only version of this module.

 ## Functionality
 This library offers two main types of functionality: